 On this page you will find links to all the KTM Kuala Lumpur train times and fares for all the popular tourist destinations on Peninsular Malaysia that are linked by the KTM Berhad Railways system.

-All trains depart from Kuala Lumpur old train station (Terminal KTM / stesen keretapi Kuala Lumpur) as well as KL's transport hub and the main railway station, KL Sentral Station.
+All trains depart from Kuala Lumpur old train station (Terminal KTM / stesen keretapi Kuala Lumpur) as well as KL's transport hub and the main, modern railway station in the city, KL Sentral Station.

 KL's old railway station (KTM Terminal) is just a few minutes by train from KL Sentral Station and now all ETS Trains stop here.